 • types of impact on the natural environment and humans.

-According to the state of aggregation, the waste is divided:
+According to their state of aggregation, waste is divided into:

 • liquid;